 "Eau" also brings some international flair as one of many French words we’ve adopted into English.
 "Eau" — commonly l’eau — means water in French, but in English, "eau" typically refers to a watery solution, such as perfume or liquor.

 Why Do We Have These Vowel-Only Words?

 Compared to other languages around the world, English has very few vowel-only words.
 (For the record, "a" and "I," two of the shortest words around, also count!)

 The reason for their rarity comes down to the origin.
 English is well-known for its adoption and evolution of words from languages all around the world.
 All of the short, vowel-only words above come from somewhat archaic sources, or are specialty words unique to their culture.
 We don’t encounter three-toed sloths often in our daily lives, but Portuguese-speaking Brazilians, from whom the word was derived, may be more familiar with the creature and its special cries.

-On the flip side, it’s worth noting that English words without vowels are even more rare and carry equally bizarre definitions.
-Tsk tsk, nth (as in nth degree) and psst are a few better-known examples.
-Psst is actually similar to a number of other onomatopoeia expressions that are without vowels, such as brr, hmm, or shh.
-But fair warning, Scrabble champs — you might not find those words in the OED, aka the logophiles’ gospel.
+On the flip side, English words without vowels are still rare, but they probably appear in your regular vocabulary more often.
+"Tsk tsk," "nth" (as in nth degree), and "psst" are a few better-known examples.
+"Psst" falls in with a number of onomatopoetic expressions without vowels, such as "brr," "hmm," or "shh."
+But fair warning, Scrabble champs — you might not find those expressions in the OED, aka the logophile gospel.